codeplaysoftware/portBLAS/README.md

 build the project.

 A BLAS library, such as OpenBLAS, is also required to verify the test results.
-This can be installed on Ubuntu from the `libopenblas-base` package.
+This can be installed on Ubuntu from the `libopenblas-dev` package.

 Setup
 -----------------